Camberwick Green, Trumpton and Chigley

 And,that's about it I think ....
 Conclusions ?

-Well,it would obviously be very easy to read this page and think that the process left more than a bit to be desired.
+Well,it would obviously be very easy to read this page and immediately think that the production values left more than a bit to be desired.

 Neither of which the BBC could afford to give them.

-And,yes this was a pretty rudimentary form of stop motion.
+And,yes,this was also a pretty basic form of stop motion

 But they did what they could with what they had .... no-one noticed any of the above .... and we're still talking fondly about the results over half a century after the event.